irakli-ka/React_App-Games_Library/README.md

 ## Demos
-All the demo videos were recorded on netlify hosted website.
+All the demo videos were recorded on netlify hosted website with no additional backend support.

 https://github.com/user-attachments/assets/2f7410dd-7a98-4d1c-be18-06cc5b7e36c1